 7. Not returning to the home position

-A woman needs to swivel her hips in order to move around the man.
+The woman needs to swivel her hips in order to move around the man.
 (See Dissociation and Gear Effect.)
-After each step she has to turn her hips back to face the man and collect her free leg, that is, to return to the home position, in order to take the next step in perhaps a different direction.
+After each step she needs to turn her hips back to face the man and collect her free leg, that is, to return to the home position in order to take the next step in perhaps a different direction.
 A novice woman often fails to turn back her hips and collect her free leg, which not only cause the delay and rush of the next step, or even make it impossible, but also cause her body to seem loose and missing its elegant line.
-A woman must develop the habit of returning to the home position in a timely manner after each step to stand ready for the next step in any, usually the opposite direction.
+A woman must develop the habit of returning to the home position in a timely manner after each step to stand ready for the next step in any, usually the opposite, direction.

 8. Unrefined musicality

 Tango steps can be divided into two groups: that of main or featured steps, such as the forward step in ocho, the rock step in ocho cortado, etc., and that of ancillary, transitional or decorative steps, such as the collection of the leg, the unwinding of the crossed leg, pivot, the swivel of the hips, the switch of the foot, and embellishments, etc. A novice woman tends to focus only on the main steps and overlook the ancillary actions.
 She may be able to step on the beat, but her pivot, hip rotation, weight change and embellishment are either made too hasty or slow.
 A woman needs to understand that dancing to music is not just stepping on the beat.
 Every movement of her body, including that of ancillary, transition and decoration, must all match the rhythm, tempo and mood of the music perfectly.
 Cultivating refined musicality is a long-term goal, but it is the most important and fundamental skill of a dancer, which she must make efforts to develop.

 9. Lacking of agility